AdobeDocs/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

 ## About API-triggered campaigns {#about}

-With [!DNL Journey Optimizer], you can create campaigns and then invoke them from an external system based on user trigger using the [Interactive Message Execution REST API](https://developer.adobe.com/journey-optimizer-apis/references/messaging/#tag/execution).
+With [!DNL Journey Optimizer], you can create campaigns and then execute them from an external system based on user trigger using the [Interactive Message Execution REST API](https://developer.adobe.com/journey-optimizer-apis/references/messaging/#tag/execution).
 This allows you to cover various marketing and transactional messaging needs like password resets, OTP token, among others.

 To do this, you first need to create an API-triggered campaign in Journey Optimizer, and then launch its execution through an API call.